jeremytammik/tbc/a/2017_os_projects.md

 .NET Core 7 comes with C# 11.0, not 7.0.
 In .NET Framework 4.8 we had already C# 7.3 &nbsp; :)

-Thank you for the correction, Pedro!
+Thank you for your thoughts and corrections, Pedro and Deniz!

 ####<a name="3"></a> RevitLookup 2024.0.9 is Here